Early Childhood Special Education ,Certificate

 A GPA of 2.25 is required for continued good standing.
 Students should contact the Mary Lou Fulton Teachers College for more information.

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
-Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
-A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student but may not be eligible for an institutional recommendation for Arizona teaching licensure without additional preparation beyond the certificate.
+Undergraduate certificates are not awarded before completion of an undergraduate degree.
+A student who already holds an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student but may not be eligible for an institutional recommendation for Arizona teaching licensure without additional preparation beyond the certificate.

 There is a strong demand for both early childhood educators and special educators in Arizona and nationwide.
 Earning a credential that prepares graduates for both early childhood and special education can lead to many opportunities.
 Many graduates with early childhood education credentials hold leadership positions in Head Start, private nonprofit and private for-profit center-based programs, and public school early childhood environments.